-From our simulation study, for point estimation, the MLE outperforms the

-MDEs when there is no contamination in the data.
-However, we observe that the system-level MDE, MDE_S , is a robust estimation procedure than the MLEwhen there is contamination in the data.
-For interval estimation, we observe that the contaminated data considerably affect the coverage probabilities of the confidence intervals based on MLE and MDE_S .
-The confidence intervals based on MDE_S perform better than those based on MLE for contaminated data, especially when the contamination rate is high (say, 10% or 15%) in the longerlife contamination model.
-For contamination data with longer lifetimes, MDE_S with large value of α ($\alpha = 0.75$ or 0.9) is recommended.
+From our simulation study, for point estimation, the MLE outperforms the MDEs when there is no contamination in the data.
+However, we observe that the system-level MDE, MDE_S , is a robust estimation procedure than the MLE when there is contamination in the data.
+For interval estimation, we observe that the contaminated data considerably affect the coverage probabilities of the confidence intervals based on MLE and MDE_S.
+The confidence intervals based on MDE_S perform better than those based on MLE for contaminated data, especially when the contamination rate is high (say, 10% or 15%) in the longer-life contamination model.
+For contamination data with longer lifetimes, MDE_S with large value of α $(\alpha = 0.75 \text{ or } 0.9)$ is recommended.
 For contamination data with shorter lifetimes, MDE_S with small value of α ($\alpha = 0.01$ or 0.1) is recommended.
-Since the choice of the value α for the MDE_S affects the results for the interval estimation, it is interesting to study the choice of the value of α in the system-level minimum divergence estimator MDE_S .
+Since the choice of the value α for the MDE_S affects the results for the interval estimation, it is interesting to study the choice of the value of α in the system-level minimum divergence estimator MDE_S.
 In practice, the sample size m, the system signature s, and the censoring proportion are known, but the underlying component lifetime distribution and the contamination rate are usually unknown.
 The performance of the estimators with different values of α can be studied under different underlying component lifetime distributions and contamination rates via simulation, and then a reasonable range of the value of α can be obtained.

 For future research, a systematic way to choose the value of α for the MDE can be studied.
 On the other hand, since the simulated coverage probabilities of the confidence intervals based on the estimators studied in this paper can be much lower than the nominal level when there is contamination in the data, it is desired to develop better standard error estimation methods and confidence interval estimation methods which can provide better coverage probabilities when the contamination rates.
 The current work can be extended to the situation when the lifetime of the unit may be affected by one or more factors/explanatory variables (such as temperature, voltage, load, etc.).
-For example, consider a Weibull regression model in which K covariates $\mathbf{z} = (z_1, z_2, \ldots, z_K)$ affects the scale parameter a in Eq.
-(3.1), then, we have a parametric proportional hazard model for the lifetime X and the parameter vector is $\boldsymbol{\theta} = (\nu_0, \nu_1, \dots, \nu_K, b)$.
-The proposed minimum density divergence estimation method can be applied to estimate the parameter vector $\boldsymbol{\theta} = (\nu_0, \nu_1, \dots, \nu_K, b)$.
-On the other hand, we assume that the system signature is known in this paper, however, for some black box systems, we may not have any knowledge on the system structures.
-Following the work by Yang et al. [27], one can develop robust procedures for estimating the parameters of the component lifetime distribution and for identifying the system structure based on system-level data simultaneously by assuming the system is a coherent system.
-We are currently working on these extensions and we hope to report the findings in future work.
+For example, consider a Weibull regression model in which K covariates $\mathbf{z} = (z_1, z_2, ..., z_K)$ affect the scale parameter a in (3.1), then, we have a parametric proportional hazard model for the lifetime X and the parameter vector is $\boldsymbol{\theta} = (\nu_0, \nu_1, ..., \nu_K, b)$.
+The proposed minimum density divergence estimation method can be applied to estimate the parameter vector $\boldsymbol{\theta} = (\nu_0, \nu_1, ..., \nu_K, b)$.